June 2016 Tel Aviv shooting: Preparations

 Muhammad spent a long period of time studying in Jordan in 2015, where he was influenced by ISIL propaganda videos and the decision to carry out the attack was taken after he returned to Yatta in January 2016.

 Muhammad and Khalid asked their friend Ayash Musa Zayn from their town to participate in the attack.
 The three originally planned to attack an Israeli train and gathered information about timetables, journey routes, entrances and exits, gateways and numbers of passengers passing through different stations.
 Muhammad and Khalid bought 30 cm knives and rat poison to be spread on the knives and maximize the damage caused.
 They also bought suits, watches, bags, shoes and glasses.
 The entire cost of their equipment was around 4000 NIS.
 They were equipped with what appeared to be improvised "carlo" submachine guns to carry out the attack.
 They went to shooting practice to make sure that their weapons worked and hid them with Ayash along with the ammunition and the rest of their equipment.
-The two prevented Ayash from participating in the attack because he was in a financial debt, which according to Islamic law precludes the possibility of an individual becoming a Shahid (martyr).
+According to Ynet, the two prevented Ayash from participating in the attack because, "he had financial debt... which according to Islamic doctrine precludes the possibility of an individual becoming a Sahid (martyr)".

 The two were reported missing to the Palestinian Security Services two days before the attack.
 This did not arouse suspicion since such notifications to the Palestinian authorities are received every day, and the time interval of their absence was short.
 The day of the attack, the two entered Israel through a break in the West Bank separation barrier and the area of Beit Yatir, south of Yatta.
 They were helped from Salim Mognam (23) of Yatta.
 After infiltrating into Israel, they stayed in an apartment in Segev Shalom that is used by illegal residents where they prepared to set out for Tel Aviv.
 From there, the two travelled to Be'er Sheva on bus line 53.
 After a few hours of making the final preparations for the attack, the two made their way to the train station but decided to abort the plan due to security checks being conducted at the entrance.
 At this point, the two boarded a cab and arrived at HaShalom Railway Station where they asked people where they can find popular restaurants or coffee shops and arrived at a Max Brenner dessert restaurant.